… continued from a previous entry

 - Western Religions: Are They True?

 Western monotheistic religions try to answer both the meaning of life and the meaning in life questions with an overarching worldview.
 However, religions consist of multifarious beliefs, expressions, and experiences.
 For example, there are considerable differences between Catholics or mainline Protestants, and Fundamentalists, Mormons, or Jehovah’s Witnesses.
-(The latter ones being less intellectually plausible than the former.)
-We could even plausibly say there are as many religions as there are religious practitioners.
+(The latter ones being even more absurd than the former.)
+We could plausibly say there are as many religions as there are religious practitioners.

 Nonetheless, western religious answers to questions of meaning typically involve narratives and beliefs about gods, souls, and an afterlife.
 Here are two examples from Christianity.
 The Westminster Shorter Catechism answers the question: “What is the chief end of Man?” with “Man’s chief end is to glorify God, and enjoy him forever.”
 The Baltimore Catechism answers, “Why did God make you?” with “God made me to know Him, to love Him, and to serve Him in this world, and to be happy with Him forever in heaven.”
 Similar ideas can be found in Judaism and Islam.